 If you have friends and family coming over tomorrow why not put a simmering home humidifier on the stove and enjoy the smell all day while you cook?
-And if there's no room on the stove here are a few more simple ways to make your house smell amazing – naturally!
+We understand if you're multitasking your cooking and there's no room on the stove - here are a few more simple ways to make your house smell amazing, naturally!

 1. Make your own scented candles

-The candles look great in just about any container so experiment with different glasses or jars that fit your aesthetic.
+The candles look great in just about any container, so feel free to experiment with different glasses or jars that best fit your aesthetic.

 2. Use multiple scented candles to combine scents

 Don't feel like you only have to use a single candle in a room!
 Layering scents together, like using french vanilla with these cinnamon pumpkin candles, creates a nice aroma.
 We are big fans of the festive fall look of these pumpkins but you can switch it up with citrus peels once winter starts settling in.